Gum Disease Treatment – Garland, TX

 Relief from Sensitive or Bleeding Gums

 After brushing your teeth, do you sometimes spot a bit of pink in the sink?
 Bleeding gums might not seem like a huge deal, but this often indicates a common infection called gum disease.
-While gum disease (also known as periodontal disease) starts with relatively minor symptoms – such as bleeding, sensitivity, or swollen gums – it can progress to the point where your gums recede and your teeth loosen or even fall out!
+While gum disease (also known as periodontal disease) starts with relatively minor symptoms, it can progress to the point where your gums recede and your teeth loosen (or even fall out!).
 At North Garland Family Dental, we can tackle gum disease early on and save your smile using minimally invasive periodontal therapy.
-To learn more or to book an appointment, call us today to discuss gum disease treatment in Garland, TX.
+To learn more or to book an appointment, call our Garland dental office today.

 Why Choose North Garland Family Dental for Gum Disease Treatment?